chaosweasl/interva/README.md

 ## FAQ

+---

-**Is it a virus?**
+### Is it a virus?

 No. The app is fully open-source.
 You can check the code yourself if you don't take my word for it.

+---

-**Why does my computer flag the app as a virus then?**
+### Why does my computer flag the app as a virus then?

 I need a code signing certificate for Windows and macOS, which costs money. :(

+---

-**My browser flags the `.msi` file as a virus and doesn't let me download it, what should I do?**
+### My browser flags the `.msi` file as a virus and doesn't let me download it, what should I do?

 Try disabling some security settings in your browser (e.g., Safe Browsing in Chrome).
 If that doesn't work, you can also try turning off real-time protection in your antivirus temporarily.

+---

-**Windows Defender warns me about the app being a potential threat and won't let me run it.
-How do I bypass this?**
+### Windows Defender warns me about the app being a potential threat and won't let me run it.
+How do I bypass this?

 Click on "More info" and then on "Run anyway."

+---

-**macOS says that the app is corrupted and can't be opened.
-How can I get around this?**
+### macOS says that the app is corrupted and can't be opened.
+How can I get around this?

 Run the following command to install the app: